Knickerbocker Group: Origins of the Group

-The Knickerbocker group was named after Irving’s pen name Diedrich Knickerbocker, who was the pseudonym he wrote works such as A History of New York, From the Beginning of the World to the End of the Dutch Dynasty (1809).
+The Knickerbocker group was named after Irving’s pen name Diedrich Knickerbocker, which was the pseudonym he used to write works such as A History of New York, From the Beginning of the World to the End of the Dutch Dynasty (1809).
 The Knickerbocker magazine was a subsidiary of the group founded in 1833 by Charles Fenno Hoffman and was contributed to by many Knickerbocker group members across the early to mid 19th century.
 The magazine was considered by Perry Miller to be “the most influential literary organ in America” by 1840 under its editor Lewis Gaylord Clark.
 The magazine focused on fine arts but also included news, sketches, and editorials.

 Together the Knickerbocker group created many pieces of work including novels, short stories, essays, reviews, poetry, prose, and plays.
 It is difficult to distinguish how many works can be attributed to the group as there were numerous rotating members across the period the group was active.
 The Knickerbocker name expanded from only being considered a writing group to being seen as a literary movement, based in satire.